Catalogs, Delivery Groups, Zones

 MCS – Full Clones

-In Citrix Virtual Apps and Desktops (CVAD) and XenApp/XenDesktop 7.11 and newer, you can use MCS to create Full Clones.
+In Citrix Virtual Apps and Desktops (CVAD), you can use MCS to create Full Clones.
 Full Clones are a full copy of a template (master) virtual machine.
 The Full Clone can then be moved to a different datastore (including Storage vMotion), different cluster, or even different vCenter.
 You can’t do that with Linked Clones.

 For Full Clones, simply prepare a Master Image like normal.
 There are no special requirements.
 There’s no need to create Customization Specifications in vCenter since Sysprep is not used.
 Instead, MCS uses its identity technology to change the identity of the Full Clone.
 That means every Full Clone has two disks: one for the actual VM, and one for identity (machine name, machine password, etc).

-In Citrix Virtual Apps and Desktops (CVAD) and XenApp/XenDesktop 7.11 and newer, during the Create Catalog wizard, if you select Yes, create a dedicated virtual machine
+In Citrix Virtual Apps and Desktops (CVAD), during the Create Catalog wizard, if you select Yes, create a dedicated virtual machine

 After you select the master image, there’s a new option for Use full copy for better data recovery and migration support.
 This is the option you want.
 The Use fast clone option is the older, not recommended, option.